jeffreyxjiang/term-project/project_proposal.md

-# Learning Objectives: Since this is a team project, you may want to articulate both shared and individual learning goals.
+# Learning Objectives

 Because we both have a similar level of knowledge when it comes to this type of project, our shared goals are both our individual learning goals.

-# Shared goals:
+Shared goals:

 Learn how to use API’s and analyze the data that we extract.